Letitia Overend: Career

+Filmmaking

+Letitia travelled around the world, and often filmed parts of her travels.
+In a letter from 1935, she wrote about visiting Hollywood and Paramount Studios: "alas!
+Cameras not allowed in”.
+Her diaries and letters refer frequently to her filmmaking and photography, and she hosted film screenings.
+She screened the British Medical Association tour film for the St John's Ambulance in 1936, and she screened her film 'Round the World' at a fundraising event for the She also frequently featured in the press due to her philanthropic activities.

+The Irish Film Archive in Dublin currently holds the Overend film collection, which contains 41 rolls of 16mm film and 3 VHS tapes.
+The University of East Anglia has included Letitia and Naomi Overend as part of their 'Women in Focus' project, which highlights female filmmakers within archives.

 Motoring

 Trevor Overend purchased one of the first cars the Dundrum area, and it was from him that Overend and her sister developed an interest in motoring.
-She bought a blue Rolls-Royce 20 Tourer in 1927, having attended a four-week course on maintenance at the Derby Rolls-Royce factory.
+She bought a blue Rolls-Royce Twenty Tourer in 1927, having attended a four-week course on maintenance at the Derby Rolls-Royce factory.
 During this course she learnt to strip and clean the engine, and how to maintain and repair the car herself.
 This earned her the nicknames "Miss Rolls-Royce" or "Tot", and the Gardaí apparently turned a blind eye to her illegal parking around Dublin.
 Both sisters were frequent visitors to the Automobile Club in Dawson Street.

 Both Overend sisters were members of the Irish Veteran and Vintage Car Club (IVVCC) and the Leinster Motor Club, travelling around Ireland to motor rallies.
 They were both awarded honorary life memberships of the IVVCC in 1973, recognising their contribution to vintage car motoring.
 The mechanic who took over the maintenance of Overend's car in later years, Vincent Hallinan, called her the sergeant-major.
 With her sister, Overend travelled extensively, in Europe and internationally to India, Australia, and America.